 But in many cases, the products or names were interesting, and companies seek to hold onto the brand, not to develop it, but to keep it away from anyone else.
 In the best cases, companies seek clever ways to keep the value of the brand alive, just in case it might be of use another day.
 Recent cases of this include the revivals of the Hyatt House and Datsun brands.

 The Old Testament gives some good guidance here on how companies can behave.
-Many of us “fuddy duddy” Americans who grew up “going to church” occasionally find some sort of guidance in scripture.
-We managed to learn somehow in our years of “Social Studies” classes that our whole concept of Anglo-Saxon law came out of biblical principles, most of them Old Testament.
+Many Americans who grew up “going to church” occasionally find some sort of guidance in scripture.
+Our whole concept of Anglo-Saxon law came out of biblical principles, most of them Old Testament.

 On some really crazy days, we can even find guidance in Leviticus that fits a business situation.
-One that fits perfectly is Leviticus 23:22, the passage about landowners reaping the harvest, and leaving the “gleanings” to the poor AND TO the stranger.
+One that fits perfectly is Leviticus 23:22, the passage about landowners reaping the harvest, and leaving the “gleanings” to the poor and to the stranger.
+(Picture above is The Last Gleanings, 1895, by Jules Breton.

 And when ye reap the harvest of your land, thou shalt not make clean riddance of the corners of thy field when thou reapest, neither shalt thou gather any gleaning of thy harvest: thou shalt leave them unto the poor, and to the stranger: I am the LORD your God.